kotlin-hands-on/hands-on/The State of Kotlin JS/04_Using_APIs.md

 fun randomCoordinate() = Random.nextDouble(0.0, 200.0)
 ```

-We can once again launch our application through the `run` gradle task or via `./gradlew run` from the Gradle wrapper.
+If you have set up **live reload** as described in "Writing and running our first program" and still have the browser window open, you should see the changes automatically in the browser.
+Alternatively, you can relaunch the app via the `run` Gradle task or via `./gradlew run` from the command line.

 The website should now greet us with some wonderful mosaic-looking image every time we reload the page.

 ![img](/assets/img.png)